 Never Rinsing the Filter.
 Rinse out the filter after every use!
 That’s why filter bags and canisters are there – they need to be cleaned out so that your pool bot operates effectively.
 Otherwise, you aren’t getting your money’s worth because the pool bot can lose suction and cleaning capacity when the filters are backed up.

 Not Taking Safety Precautions.
-Pool vacs add a bot and a long cord to your pool area.
+Pool vacs add a bot and long power cords to your pool area.
 Be very careful when it comes to tripping or stumbling hazards.
 Even falling onto the bot in the pool can result in some serious injuries.
 Pool bots should be used while the pool is empty, but we know it can be tough to find time when a pool is both uncovered and not in use.
 Be careful no matter what.

 Forgetting Other Pool Care: A pool bot does filter out dirt and scrub the walls, but that’s all it does.
 You can’t just forget about other types of pool care.
 Whether it’s you or a pool service, you need to make sure that the chemical balance of the pool remains optimal and that run times and temperature are both set as recommended.
 Improper chemical balances or temperatures will cause problems with algae and decay no matter how many pool bots you throw in.